oliver-little/final-year-project/README.md

 # Final Year Project
-This is the code repository for my final year project - a query processing engine over a distributed cluster of nodes.
+This is the code repository for my final year project - a query processing engine implemented over a distributed cluster of nodes.
 This project was developed between October 2022 and April 2023.
+Due to University requirements, the entire project is contained in this git repository, but each folder essentially acts as a standalone submodule.

+The project consists of a frontend and domain specific language implemented in Python, and a backend implemented in Scala, which is all backed by a Cassandra database for persistent storage.
+The backend extensively uses gRPC and Akka Actors to provide thread-safe concurrent communication between workers in the cluster.

 ## Contents

 There are a number of folders, each relating to a separate part of the project.
 Details of each folder, as well as execution instructions, are included below:

+### Python Client
+This module contains all code related to the client-side implementation of the framework.
+This includes the domain specific language and result parsing code.

+A README file with further details of the contents of this folder can be found [here.](/python_client/README.md)

+### Server
+This module contains all code related to the server-side implementation of the framework The folder contains 3 projects: a core code project, and then implementations of the worker and orchestrator servers.

+A README file with further details of the contents of this folder can be found [here.](/server/README.md)

+### Protos
+This folder contains protobuf definition files, which are used by both the python client, and the orchestrator and worker nodes.

 ### Kubernetes
 This folder contains .yaml files required for initialising the Kubernetes cluster.

 A README file with further details of the contents of this folder can be found [here.](/kubernetes/README.md)

-### Protos
-This folder contains protobuf definition files, which are used by both the python client, and the orchestrator and worker nodes.

-### Python Client
-This module contains all code related to the client-side implementation of the framework.

-A README file with further details of the contents of this folder can be found [here.](/python_client/README.md)

 ### Report
 This folder contains the full project report, along with all source LaTeX files and images used for generating the report.

-### Server
-This module contains all code related to the server-side implementation of the framework, including core code, and orchestrator and worker server implementations.

-A README file with further details of the contents of this folder can be found [here.](/server/README.md)

 ## Execution